rk1a/ai-safety-gridworlds/MultiAgentSafetyHackathon.md

 # State of the code

 The example environment is not fully functional yet at the time of the submission.
-I will continue working on it over the following days.
+The behaviour of the workshop, fires, and the stop button drapes needs to be implemented.
+I will continue working on the project over the following days.